karluxd/cui/README.md

 ## Browser support
-The chat has been tested in all modern browsers (Chrome, Safari, Firefox, Opera, IE10+) and most features may work in legacy browsers.
+The chat has been tested in modern browsers (Chrome, Safari, Firefox, Opera, IE10+) and most features may work in legacy browsers.
 A message asks users to upgrade when using a legacy browser.